Home » Florida » Unlock Fort Clinch Amelia Island: Florida’s Hidden Historical Treasure

 In 1847, the government built a new fort after the Second Seminole War.
 It was a part of the Third System of coastal defenses to protect against foreign invaders.
 Named for General Duncan Lamont Clinch, a United States commander in the War of 1812 and both the First and Second Seminole Wars.
 Designed In the shape of a pentagon and characterized by thick masonry walls, it has an outside wall and an interior courtyard with barracks.
 Five corner bastions help define the fort’s shape.
 There are several structures in the fort’s interior courtyard, including a two-story barracks.

 When war broke out between the North and South in April 1861, the Florida state militia occupied the fort.
 In February 1862, however, General Robert E. Lee ordered confederate troops to leave Amelia Island.
 Union soldiers seized the fort in March of that year.
 Construction was ongoing until 1867, when the army abandoned the fort.
 In 1898, at the start of the Spanish-American War, work once again continued with fortification to house 70-pieces of heavy artillery.
-One year later, the fort still incomplete was abandoned once more.
+One year later, the fort was still incomplete and was abandoned once more.

 Fort Clinch Visitor Center & Museum